OpenSesame/moodle-tool_opensesame/README.md

 # OpenSesame Connector

-The OpenSesame Connector (tool_opensesame) configures communication between Moodle and OpenSesame.
+The OpenSesame Connector (tool_opensesame) is a course integration tool providing the ability to automatically create and configure Opensesame courses within Moodle.
 It also contains all of the main settings required to integrate with OpenSesame content.

-OpenSesame is a course integration tool providing the ability to automatically create and configure Opensesame courses within Moodle.
+## Getting Access to OpenSesame content

+The OpenSesame Connector tool requires you already have an account with OpenSesame.
+If you need to create an account, navigate [here](https://www.opensesame.com/site/why-opensesame).

 ## Installation